 "Bush's emphasis on nuclear terrorism dates from a briefing in the Situation Room during the last week of October .
 According to knowledgeable sources, Director of Central Intelligence George J. Tenet walked the president through an accumulation of fresh evidence about Al-Qaeda's nuclear ambition.
 Described by one consumer of intelligence as [a necessary but] "incomplete mosaic" of fact, inference and potentially false leads, Tenet's briefing raised fears that "sent the president through the roof."
 With considerable emotion, two officials said, Bush ordered his national security team to give nuclear terrorism priority over every other threat to the United States."

 But when spelling out what nuclear weaponry Al-Qaeda may actually possess, administration officials seemed more prosaic.
 The Post added:

 "The consensus government view is that Al-Qaeda probably has acquired the lower-level radio nuclides strontium 90 and cesium 137, many thefts of which have been documented in recent years.
 These materials cannot produce a nuclear detonation, but they are radioactive contaminants.
 Conventional explosives could scatter them in what is known as a radiological dispersion device, colloquially called a 'dirty bomb'.

 "The number of deaths that might result is hard to predict but probably would be modest.
-One senior government specialist said "its impact as a weapon of psychological terror" would be far greater."

 The fact that Al-Qaeda's old Afghan bases had at least the low-grade uranium or other radioactive materials necessary for a "dirty bomb" is well-proven, if not necessarily well-known.
 A December 2001 United Press International (UPI) wire report stated that low-grade uranium and cyanide "have reportedly been discovered in drums at an al-Qaeda terrorist base near Kandahar in southern Afghanistan.